-I found gold today at the very back of the garden, right next to the chicken coop under a very neglected grapefruit tree.
-Gardener’s gold in the form of well-rotted chicken and geese poo, mixed around with lots and lots of hay, garden scraps, the odd bit of newspaper and grass clippings.
-Sitting there for months and months after the chicken house was cleaned, and decomposing with an abundance of nutrients and goodness.
-Not totally composted, but perfect for use as mulch for the vegetable garden.
+I found gold today at the back of the garden, next to the chicken coop, under a neglected grapefruit tree.
+Gardener’s gold in the form of well-rotted chicken and geese poo, mixed with lots and lots of hay, garden scraps, the odd bit of newspaper and grass clippings.
+Sitting there for months and months after the chicken house was cleaned and decomposing with abundant nutrients and goodness.
+It is not composted, but it is perfect for mulch for the vegetable garden.
 I managed four heaped wheelbarrows and spread this gold over at least three triangles of my garden.
-This will keep the weeds at bay, and then be dug back into the soil for the next lot of vegetables.
+This will keep the weeds at bay and then be dug back into the soil for the next lot of vegetables.
 I could feel the vibrations of all the recently planted little summer seedlings saying, “Thank you, thank you.”
-Tiny and green and full of hope, adventure and abundance – a promise of good things to come.
+Tiny and green and full of hope, adventure and abundance – promises of good things to come.

-This is quite a decadent lasagna, or at least for me it is, but it is so delicious.
-It is something which we spoil ourselves once a month.
-To give a more robust taste, sprinkle chopped walnuts on top.
+This is quite a decadent lasagna, or at least for me, but it is so delicious.
+We spoil ourselves each month with it.
+The chopped walnuts on top give the lasagna a more robust taste.

 ingredients

-1 packet lasagna sheets (I usually do four layers in a 13 x 8-inch deep baking dish)
+1 packet lasagna sheets (four layers in a 13 x 8-inch deep baking dish) or make your own using 320g durum wheat at #5

 tomato sauce